People

 I'm a 3rd-year student at the University of Cincinnati, majoring in Biological Sciences.
 My interests in biology include zoology, ecology, and animal behavior.
 I've been interested in research for a while, and want to understand the consequences of how organisms, such as hosts and parasites, interact with each other depending on the environments that they experience.
 In the lab, I'm working with Ashley Webster to better understand why certain species of fly hosts are better suited to shed mites than other species, and which factors may be involved in mediating parasite attachment duration.
 After my bachelor's degree I am interested in pursuing research with field work.

 Hi!
-My most memorable work in the lab involved measuring parasite resistance in our natural host-parasite systems, and honing my fine motor and microscopy skills, and high-res image analysis of fly eggs.
-I worked in the lab for 4 years spanning my entire undergraduate career.
-Over summers 2018/2019, I was funded by the NSF's summer Research Experience for Undergraduates (REU) program, which was a very positive and influential experience.
-I presented my research at the Society for the Study of Evolution (SSE) congress in 2019 in Providence, RI, and co-authored a paper that is under revision at Evolution.
-Currently I'm pursuing a career in health care.
+My most memorable work in the Polak Lab involved measuring parasite resistance in our natural host–parasite systems and developing my fine motor microscopy, and high-resolution image analysis skills for careful measurement of fly eggs.
+I worked in the lab for four years, spanning my entire undergraduate career.
+During the summers of 2018 and 2019, I was supported by the NSF’s Research Experience for Undergraduates (REU) program — an experience that was both positive and formative.
+The mentorship I received and the camaraderie within the lab made a lasting impact on me.
+I especially valued the chance to work closely with Joy Bose.
+I presented my work at the Society for the Study of Evolution (SSE) meeting in 2019 in Providence, RI, and co-authored a paper in Evolution.
+I am now pursuing a career in health care.

 I have a great interest in biological research as a result of my work experience during college which also helped refine my leadership and team work skills.
 I graduated Sycamore High School in 2020, and by virtue of my passion for biology, I decided to pursue a major in biological sciences at UC.
 I started working in the Polak Lab for academic credit over spring semester 2021, and over summer of the same year I received a NSF-REU fellowship which allowed me to fully immerse myself in behavioral studies.
 Together with Sahithi Nagisetty, we documented the remarkable female responses to mating with parasitized male D. albomicans.
 I presented this work jointly with Sahithi at the annual Animal Behavior conference at Indiana University in March 2022, which was my first scientific meeting.
 I will be a co-author on the resulting paper.
-I am currently considering competing offers to medical school.
+I've been accepted to medical school and I'm so excited!

 I worked in the lab during my sophomore and junior years at UC, while pursuing my bachelor's degree.
 I gained research experience through working on a project with Sandy Chan looking at how rates of infection by sexually transmitted mites affect female post-mating responses.
 I presented this work at an Animal Behavior conference in Bloomington, Indiana, and at UC's undergraduate research forum.
 As an undergrad, I also worked to support a migrant refugee community in Burma (Myanmar) and Thailand, and engaged with the Social Action for Women (SAW) organization in Thailand.
 My goals in the lab were to develop knowledge and skills in animal research, and to leverage this experience to help attain a career in medicine.